flavioesteves/UnderstandingWeirdParts/learningJS.md

  * 28 - Default values
  *  -is good to put default values example: name = name || '<Your default value>' // care with =0

- # Section 4
+ # Section 4 - Objects And Functions

- Functions and Objects

  * 30 - Objects and dots (memory)
     -Objects have property and methods(functions)